danielna/danielna.github.com/_posts/2012-12-31-nye-cooking.md

 <img src="/assets/img/2012-12-31/12.jpg" title="Mix with a fork"/>
 <div class="caption">Mix with a fork.</div>

 Fish should be done.
 It should flake with a fork.
-The packet techinque is nice because it keeps things from drying out.
+The packet technique is nice because it keeps things from drying out.

 <img src="/assets/img/2012-12-31/13.jpg" title="Fish: done!"/>
 <div class="caption">Fish: done!</div>